mroonga/mroonga/doc/source/install/others.rst

 MySQL
 ^^^^^

-Mroonga needs not only installed MySQL but also MySQL source.
+Mroonga needs not only installed MySQL but also MySQL source and build directory.
 You can't use MySQL package.
-It doesn't provide MySQL source.
-You need MySQL source!
+It doesn't provide MySQL source and build directory.
+You need MySQL source and build directory!

 If you use MariaDB instead of MySQL, you need MariaDB source.